pcamus/software-snippets/ntp/README.md

-## Getting time with NPT protocol.
+## Getting time with NTP protocol.

 Gets date and time from an NTP server using a Raspberry Pi Pico W.